LightHardt/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 ## Purpose
 Only to help me get more familiar in rust :crab:
-## To-do
+## Features
-Implement adversarial search for ai move
+Implemented minimax algorithm for the ai :robot: opponent